Kids Orthodontics Reading, MA

 Why Your Child Should Visit an Orthodontist

-Children experience more movement of teeth than any other age, due in part to the transition from baby to adult teeth.
+Children experience many changes in their mouth due to the transition from baby to adult teeth.
 Seeing an orthodontist early on can help correct improper tooth alignment to promote better oral health, allow natural and unimpeded chewing function, and contribute to clearer speech.
 In addition, a beautiful smile that brings the teeth into proportion with lips and face can have an enduring impact on a child’s emotional and psychological health.

 If your child is ready to experience the confidence of a beautiful new smile, contact our office at (781) 358-8191 to make an appointment for a consultation today!